vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

+{{% warning %}}
+Remember, this test can only work if your PC's `hosts` file has been edited and the `minikube tunnel` process is running as described in [Stage 2](#stage-2-run-minikube).
+{{% /warning %}}

 ## Wrapping Up

 Congratulations!
-You have installed the Tanzu Application Platform and tested it by running a Java application workload.
+You have installed the Tanzu Application Platform and tested it by running a Java workload.

 Although it took a while, you’ve done something amazing!

-By following this guide you’ve installed an enterprise-class application platform onto Minikube on your local Laptop or PC which you can now experiment with and show to others.
-Using a single command, you’ve made the platform build source code into a binary application, created a hardened container for the application, and run the container inside Kubernetes — all without having to write any of the Kubernetes YAML configuration usually required to describe pods, replica sets, deployments, or services.
-And, if the code ever changes, Tanzu Application Platform will automatically re-build and re-deploy the application for you.
+You’ve installed an enterprise-class application platform onto Minikube on your PC which you can now experiment with and show to others.

+With a single command, the platform built source code into an application, created a container image for it, and ran the container inside Kubernetes without you having to write any of the YAML usually required to describe pods, replicasets, deployments, or services.
+Plus, if the code ever changes, the platform will automatically re-build and re-deploy the application for you.

 And that’s just the tip of the iceberg.
-Tanzu Application Platform is fully customizable.
+The Tanzu Application Platform is designed to be fully customizable.
 The opportunities for improved developer productivity and supply-chain excellence are truly mind boggling!

 ## Tearing Down

-Once you’re done with TAP for the day, you can shut it down with the command `minikube stop` and start it up again the next day with `minikube start`.
-If you want to remove Tanzu Application Platform on Minikube completely, the simplest approach is to use `minikube delete`.
+Once you’re done with the Tanzu Application Platform for the day, you can shut it down with the command `minikube stop` and start it up again the next day with `minikube start`.
+Before you use the platform you will need to wait for it to become healthy (`reconcile suceeded`) as discussed in [Stage 4](#stage-4-install-the-tanzu-application-platform-onto-minikube) and made sure you have the `minikube tunnel` process running as discussed in [Stage 2](#stage-2-run-minikube).

+If you want to remove Tanzu Application Platform from your PC, the simplest approach is to use the `minikube delete` command.
+The instructions for [removing the `tanzu` cli are in the official docs][remove-tanzu-cli].

 ## Next Steps

 We hope you enjoyed this guide and that it helped you to get started on your Tanzu Application Platform journey.
 Please check out the [documentation for the platform][tap-docs] if you have additional questions.
-Or feel free to [give us feedback][feedback] if you have any questions, or issues we can help you with.
+Feel free to [give us feedback][feedback] if you have any questions, or issues we can help you with.

-Continue your Tanzu Application Platform journey.
+Continue your Tanzu Application Platform learning journey with these great resources.

-1. Try the Tanzu Application Platform without installing a thing with the online VMware [Tanzu Application Platform Hands On Lab][tap-hol] (registration is free).
+1. Does your PC not meet the requirements?
+Experience the Tanzu Application Platform without an installation using the online VMware [Tanzu Application Platform Hands On Lab][tap-hol] (registration is free).
-3. Learn [how to how to use the Tanzu Dev Tools for Visual Studio Code][dev-gs-innerloop] to speed up your development on Tanzu Application Platform.
+3. Learn [how to how to use the Tanzu Dev Tools for Visual Studio Code][dev-gs-innerloop] to speed up your development cycles on the Tanzu Application Platform.
 2. Download the [Tanzu Dev Tools for Visual Studio Code][tap-vscode] and read the [docs][tap-vscode-docs].

-Finally, check out this video demo of deploying an application to Tanzu Application Platform and using the Live Update feature! {{< youtube id="fgJ--Y2ffgg" class="youtube-video-shortcode" >}}
+Finally, check out this video demonstrating the deployment of an application to Tanzu Application Platform and using the Live Update feature! {{< youtube id="fgJ--Y2ffgg" class="youtube-video-shortcode" >}}

 ---
 [minikube]: https://minikube.sigs.k8s.io/docs/start/